aklevy/aklevy.github.io/_posts/2020-04-19-ossia-score-UI.markdown

   </a>
 </p>

 Contribution to the graphic design of [ossia score](https://github.com/OSSIA/score), an open source project for an interactive intermedia sequencer for audio visual artists.
-I designed the current logo (image above) by taking hints from the UI: dash, lines correspond to the timeline representation and the triangle is for the trigger.
-As the [website](https://ossia.io/) was getting old, since it was already using Wordpress, I chose a modern theme and tweaked it a bit.

-Later on, as I was starting to be quite involved in the project, I decided to work on the UI too, as it was another one of these interesting graphic aspects for which I could participate as both designer and developper.
+As I was already involved in this project by creating the current logo and website, I decided to work on the UI too, as it was another one of these interesting graphic aspects for which I could participate as both designer and developper.

 So from here, I will explain the main UI evolution steps of ossia score for which I was involved (between 07/2018 to 08/2019).
 It is more a reminder for myself of the reasons behind the changes I have done, so there might be too much details.